ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 scope = bstr .cbor scope_entries
 ~~~~~~~~~~~~~~~~~~~~
-{: #cddl-ex title="Example of scope using the textual format, with the group name and role identifiers encoded as text strings"}
+{: #cddl-ex title="Example of scope using the textual format, with the role identifiers encoded as text strings"}

 ## Authorization Response {#ssec-authorization-response}